dberstein/presenter/README.md

 Above naming scheme guarantees `000-intro` will appear in the bundle before `100-final`.

-- Directory title file `.title` **must** start as a top level section (ie. `# title`), directories missing a `.title` get default one created using directory's name as title
+- Directory title file `.title` must start as a top level section (ie. `# title`), directories missing a `.title` get default one created using directory's name as title
 - Above means that individual slides (`*.slide` files) should start with a subsection `## slide title`
-- Non slide files, like above's [blog.article](https://golang.org/x/blog), are copied and served without modifications
+- Non slide files, like above's *[blog.article](https://golang.org/x/blog)*, are copied and served without modifications
 - Slide bundles are also served as `<dir>.article` if there is no such existing article.
 - Organize a mix of `.slide` and `.article` files in hierachical subdirectories for maximum impact.